synchrony/smsn-why/nonlinear.md

 ### Don't get left behind!
 Google, Siri, WolframAlpha and others use knowledge graphs to answer questions about the world.

 They tend to hide most of that knowledge jealosly.

-People are stupid, and stupid people make bad decisions.
+We could learn faster.
+There is stupidity, and it leads to bad decisions.
+Writing  (linear or nonlinear), reading, organizing and sharing notes is a mechanical study aid that works.

 Knowledge is wasted in private.

-Learning is too slow.